 Antennas with N-female Connector

-N-female is the most weatherproof antenna connector type, because it is nickel-plated.
+N-female is the most weatherproof antenna connector type, because it is nickel-plated and is the best connector for outdoor applications.

 An N female connector antenna is an antenna that is terminated with a female N connector.
 N connectors are a type of coaxial connector in widespread use for wireless and cellular networking in a range of environments.
 On antennas, an N female connector provides not only an electrical but also a physical point of connection for the antenna and can be used to attach the antenna to a coaxial antenna cable with a complementary N connector or directly onto a radio device.
 The N connector is compatible with a range of miniature to medium-sized coaxial cables.